akashdborkar/akashdborkar/README.md

 ---

-💻 I’m a passionate IT professional with a strong focus on continuous learning and knowledge sharing..<br/>
+💻 I’m a passionate IT professional with a strong focus on continuous learning and knowledge sharing.<br/>
-🧠 I enjoy working with modern technologies, focusing on clean architecture, efficient code, and smart development practices.<br/>
+🧠 I enjoy working with modern technologies, focusing on efficient code and smart development practices.<br/>
-🚀 Currently working with Optimizely CMS, Sitecore, Sitecore XM CLoud, Sitecore Content Migration, Headless, Next.Js, .Net Core tech <br/>
+🚀 Currently working on Optimizely CMS, Sitecore, Sitecore XM CLoud, Content Migration, Headless, Next.Js, .Net Core etc<br/>
-🌱 Challenges are learning in disguise - currently exploring Next.js, Advance haedless concepts of Optimizely CMS/Sitecore XM Cloud.
+🌱 Challenges are learning in disguise - currently exploring React, Next.js, Advance concepts of headless implementation for Optimizely CMS|Sitecore XM Cloud.

 ---